 Roberta “Bobbi” Lenczowski

 Bobbi Lenczowski retired in 2005 from NGA, where she finished her NGA career as executive director of NGA Campus West in St. Louis.
 During her tenure in Washington, D.C., Lenczowski served three years as NGA’s technical executive, and was also director of operations with the National Imagery and Mapping Agency for more than five years.
 She also served as president of the American Society for Photogrammetry and Remote Sensing and represented NGA on the National Oceanic and Atmospheric Administration’s Advisory Committee on Commercial Remote Sensing and the Department of the Interior’s National Satellite Land Remote Sensing Data Archive Advisory Committee, and the Security Affairs Support Association.

 Letitia A. Long

 On Aug.
-9, 2010, Letitia A. Long became the fifth director of the National Geospatial-Intelligence Agency and the first woman to head a major U.S. intelligence agency.
-During her tenure as director, Long introduced a number of changes to the agency to put “the power of GEOINT” into the hands of the user while continuing to provide providing timely, relevant, and accurate geospatial intelligence in support of warfighters, policymakers and first responders.
+9, 2010, Letitia A. Long became the fifth director of NGA and the first woman to head a major U.S. intelligence agency.
+During her tenure as director, Long introduced a number of changes to the agency to put “the power of GEOINT” into the hands of the user while continuing to provide timely, relevant and accurate GEOINT in support of warfighters, policymakers and first responders.